Franks: Fifth century

-Records of Childeric show him to have been active together with Roman forces in the Loire region, quite far to the south.
-His descendants came to rule Roman Gaul all the way to there, and this became the Frankish kingdom of Neustria, the basis of what would become medieval France.
+Records mentioning Childeric show he was active together with Roman forces in the Loire region.
+The area between the Loire and the Silva Carbonaria became the core of what would become medieval France.
 Childeric's son Clovis I also took control of the more independent Frankish kingdoms east of the Silva Carbonaria and Belgica II.
 This later became the Frankish kingdom of Austrasia, where the early legal code was referred to as "Ripuarian".